astronomer/docs/software/export-task-logs.md

         tagline	"You Know, for Search"
     ```

-### Save your Elasticsearch deployment credentials
+### Save your Elastic Cloud deployment credentials

 After you've created an Elastic deployment and endpoint, you have two options to store your Elastic deployment credentials.
 You can store the credentials in your Astronomer Software helm values, or as a secret in your Astronomer Software Kubernetes cluster.